 Now a volleyball setters hands are ready to catch and push the volleyball.
 The ring finger and the pinky finger are used to control the volleyball during a set.
 They need to stay curved upward and inward to clinch the volleyball so the set does not go the wrong direction.

-The volleyball setter will begin by tossing the volleyball in to the air and putting their hands in the proper setting position to catch it.
+The volleyball setter begins by tossing the volleyball in to the air and putting their hands in the proper setting position to catch it.

 The volleyball setter will continue to repeat the first step, but begin holding the volleyball only shortly and then extend the arms up into the setting motion.